2022 Metropolitans 92 vs. NBA G League Ignite series

 The 2022 Metropolitans 92 vs. NBA G League Ignite series was two exhibition basketball games between Metropolitans 92 and the NBA G League Ignite.
 It was held at the Dollar Loan Center in Henderson, Nevada on October 4 and October 6, 2022.
-Featuring the projected top two picks in the 2023 NBA draft, Victor Wembanyama of Metropolitans and Scoot Henderson of the Ignite, the series drew international attention and has been regarded as among the greatest NBA prospect matchups in history.
+The games featured the projected top two picks in the 2023 NBA draft, Victor Wembanyama of Metropolitans and Scoot Henderson of the Ignite.
 The Ignite won Game 1, 122–115, with strong performances from Wembanyama and Henderson, and Wembanyama led Metropolitans to a 112–106 win in Game 2, as Henderson left with an injury in the first quarter.

 Background

 On September 9, 2022, the NBA announced two exhibition games between the NBA G League Ignite, a developmental team in the NBA G League, and Metropolitans 92 of the LNB Pro A, the top-tier French league.
 The games were held at the Ignite's home arena, the Dollar Loan Center in Henderson, Nevada, on October 4 and October 6, 2022.
 Metropolitans played three Pro A games before traveling to the United States on October 1.
 Their game against Chorale Roanne was postponed to December 6, in agreement with the league and their opponent, so that they could participate in the series.
 The Ignite were scheduled to begin their regular season on November 4.

 Metropolitans was led by head coach Vincent Collet and power forward Victor Wembanyama, who was widely expected to be the first overall pick in the 2023 NBA draft, with many analysts considering him a once-in-a-generation prospect.
 Wembanyama was in his first season with the team, which also included former NBA player Tremont Waters.
 The Ignite, under head coach Jason Hart, were led by point guard Scoot Henderson, the projected second pick in the draft, who was entering his second season with his team.
 The team had other draft prospects, including Leonard Miller and Sidy Cissoko, as well as veterans like former NBA player John Jenkins.

 The games marked Wembanyama's debut in the United States and the first meeting between him and Henderson.
 Sports Illustrated described it as the most anticipated prospect matchup of the season.
 Entering the first game of the series, Wembanyama called it the biggest game of his life.
 Analysts viewed it as Henderson's best opportunity to gain consideration as the top prospect in the draft.